Pamela Jones, MA

-Medication that suppresses the immune system
+Medicine that lowers the immune system

-Recovering from serious illness or surgery
+Current recovery from serious illness or surgery

 Symptoms will depend on the location of the infection and if the infection has spread.

-Warm to touch
+Feeling warm to touch

 You may also have a fever and drainage/pus or crusting at the site.